Equivalence checking for weak bi-Kleene algebra: Well-structured automata

 \end{defi}

 \begin{exa} All automata displayed in \cref{figure:example-pa,figure:problematic-pas,figure:confounding-pas} are $2$-forking.
 The automata in \cref{figure:confounding-pas} are parsimonious, but the ones in \cref{figure:problematic-pas} are not; for instance, in \cref{figure:run-confusion}, we have that $\gamma(q_1, \mset{q_3, q_4}) \neq \emptyset$, while $1 \in L_A(q_4)$.
-The automata in \cref{figure:problematic-pas,figure:fork-distributivity,figure:fork-distributivity-bis} are flat-branching, but the one in \cref{figure:fork-associativity} is not; in particular, in that automaton we have that $\gamma(q_1, \mset{q_3, q_4}) \neq \emptyset$, while $q_2 \in \gamma(q_3, \mset{q_5, q_6}) \cap F$. \end{exa} One can prove that the above properties are indeed equivalent to well-structuredness. \begin{restatable}{lem}{restatewellstructuredifftriple} A pomset automaton $A$ is well-structured if and only if it is $2$-forking, parsimonious, and flat-branching. \end{restatable} Thus, our task can be reduced to converting a fork-acyclic PA into an equivalent fork-acyclic PA that is also $2$-forking, parsimonious and flat-branching.
+The automata in \cref{figure:problematic-pas,figure:fork-distributivity,figure:fork-distributivity-bis} are flat-branching, but the one in \cref{figure:fork-associativity} is not; in particular, in that automaton we have that $\gamma(q_1, \mset{q_3, q_4}) \neq \emptyset$, while $q_2 \in \gamma(q_3, \mset{q_5, q_6}) \cap F$. \end{exa} One can prove that the above properties are indeed equivalent to well-structuredness. \begin{restatable}{lem}{restatewellstructuredifftriple} A pomset automaton $A$ is well-structured if and only if it is $2$-forking, parsimonious, and flat-branching. \end{restatable} Our task can therefore be reduced to converting a bounded and fork-acyclic PA into an equivalent bounded and fork-acyclic PA that is also $2$-forking, parsimonious and flat-branching.
 Note that these properties can be at cross purposes: for instance, ensuring parsimony may introduce forks of smaller sizes, which could make it so that the automaton is no longer $2$-forking.
 Similarly, eliminating forks into the empty multiset may introduce new accepting states, which can invalidate flat-branching.

-It should be clear, then, that ensuring all of these properties hold at the same time requires some care.
-The remainder of this section is devoted to a series of transformations, each of which establishes one property while maintaining the ones guaranteed by the previous step.
-More precisely, our construction to convert a PA $A$ into a $2$-forking, parsimonious and flat-branching PA will consist of the following four steps: \begin{enumerate} \item we first show how to implement $A$ with a parsimonious automaton $A_0$;
+Thus, establishing all properties simultaneously requires some care.
+The remainder of this section describes a series of transformations that establish one property while maintaining the ones already established.
+More precisely, our construction to convert a bounded PA $A$ into a bounded, $2$-forking, parsimonious and flat-branching PA goes as follows: \begin{enumerate} \item we first show how to implement $A$ with a parsimonious automaton $A_0$;

 \item then we discuss how to implement $A$ with a $1$-forking automaton $A_1$;